kuhrusty/AutoDad/README.md

      /home/.../AndroidStudioProjects)
    - Directory Name: (whatever you want; probably AutoDad)

    That should check the stuff out and start a Gradle build.
-(I get a couple of errors about missing .iml files; I ignored them--I said to *not* remove the modules it was talking about--and things seem to build & run correctly.)
+(If you get errors about missing .iml files, ignore them--do *not* remove the modules it's talking about.)

+3. Hit the "Sync Project with Gradle Files" button in the toolbar.
+This should generate the .iml files it was complaining about.

 ### TO BUILD & RUN IT